Nuevo tango

-Nuevo tango is both a form of music in which new elements are incorporated into traditional tango music, and an evolution of tango dance that began to develop in the 1980s.
+Nuevo tango (New tango) is both a form of music in which new elements are incorporated into traditional tango music, and an evolution of tango dance that began to develop in the 1980s.

 Dance

 Origins

-Prior to the 1990s, Argentine tango was taught with a didactic method; teaching tango by having students copy examples shown by the instructor.
+Prior to the 1990s, Argentine tango was taught with a didactic method: teaching tango by having students copy examples shown by the instructor.
 Emphasis was not given to how or why movement was done a certain way.
-Tango dance in Argentina fell into general disrepute during the junta of 1976-83, to the point that the few professionals left as teachers were looked down upon, and the young people of the time rarely participated in the few opportunities to dance.
-Ironically, the quote “el ser Argentino…vive la expresion tango” (meaning tango is part of the Argentine essence, or identity) comes from 1975 book El Tango y Gardel, commissioned by the Argentine government in homage to Carlos Gardel.
-Gustavo Naveira’s instruction began to be offered after Argentina became democratic again in 1983 and restrictions on social life eased.
-He reported that despite his nerves about teaching, the classes drew “crowds of 200 or more”, and many older former dancers became instructors as social tango returned.
+Tango dance in Argentina fell into general disrepute during the junta of 1976–83, to the point that the few professionals left as teachers were looked down upon, and the young people of the time rarely participated in the few opportunities to dance.
+Ironically, the quote "el ser Argentino…vive la expresion tango" (meaning tango is part of the Argentine essence, or identity) comes from the 1975 book El Tango y Gardel, commissioned by the Argentine government in homage to Carlos Gardel.
+Gustavo Naveira's instruction began to be offered after Argentina became democratic again in 1983 and restrictions on social life eased.
+He reported that despite his nerves about teaching, the classes drew "crowds of 200 or more", and many older former dancers became instructors as social tango returned.
 The popular reinstatement of tango is culturally seen by many Argentines as a point of nationalistic pride and self-representation.

 Starting in the 1990s in Buenos Aires, the Tango Investigation Group (later transformed into the Cosmotango organization) founded by Gustavo Naveira and Fabián Salas applied the principles of dance kinesiology from modern dance to analyze the physics of movement in Argentine tango.
 Taking what they learned from this analysis they then began to explore all the possibilities of movement within the framework of Argentine Tango.
 From the work of these founders of the tango nuevo movement, there was shift in all styles of tango away from teaching what to dance toward teaching how to dance.